-Although Facebook is the world’s leading social network, within sight of a billion global users, it isn’t actually very social, if by social we mean enabling humans to interact in a manner that reflects actual human composition and behavior.
+Although Facebook is the world’s leading social network and Youtube in reach, within sight of a billion global users, Facebook isn’t actually very social, if by social we mean enabling humans to interact in a manner that reflects actual human composition and behavior.

 Humans are complex beings with multivariate responses to life’s situations.
-We feel happy.
-We feel [...]
+We [...]

 I was driving with my ten year old daughter in the car recently.
 Over the course of the drive, she casually asked a number of questions, some about things she encountered in the landscape (“how do you think they got those lights all the way into that tree?”) and others about whatever a ten year [...]